stahlscott/stahlish3/src/pages/posts/aol-progs.md

 ---

+Major shoutouts:

-Major shoutout to [this post by digital](http://www.digital5k.com/aol-progz-a-digital-throw-back-to-aol-1995/), the best reminiscence I've found of the progz scene and an inspiration to his post.
-Be sure to check some of the links at the bottom, especially...
+To [this post by digital](http://www.digital5k.com/aol-progz-a-digital-throw-back-to-aol-1995/), the best reminiscence I've found of the progz scene and an inspiration to his post.

-[This one, which is an awesome](http://justinakapaste.com) info dump of screenshots and information from that era.
+To [this info dump](http://justinakapaste.com) of screenshots and information from that era.

-[This list of progz](http://www.angelfire.com/ky/peschel/punters.html) is the closest thing I've found to a full list.
+To [this list of progz](http://www.angelfire.com/ky/peschel/punters.html), the closest thing I've found to a full list.
 Download at your own risk, though I'm doubtful any of the links even work.
-The names are definitely all real.)
+The names are definitely all real.

-On the technical side, [this post](http://charlesleifer.com/blog/a-stroll-down-memory-lane-scripting-aol/) talks details about writing progz in Visual Basic.
+To [this technical walkthrough](http://charlesleifer.com/blog/a-stroll-down-memory-lane-scripting-aol/) detailing writing progz in Visual Basic 3.0.
 Seeing that old VB code and UI is bracing.

+I recommend using [archive.org](https://web.archive.org/) to investigate broken links from the above.